 You want to relax big time.
 Coromandel can be described as a series of sleepy beach towns.
 If you’ve been in Tauranga, it doesn’t take long upon entering the Coromandel region when the atmosphere changes.
 The lifestyle isn’t for everyone, but perfect for some.

 Hot Water Beach.
-This is the most unique attraction in the Coromandel and possible the only place you can see something like this worldwide.
+This is a unique attraction in the Coromandel and possibly the only place you can see something like this worldwide.
 Hotel spas overlooking the ocean are one thing, but having to dig your own hot tub?
 That’s something entirely different and suitable for all ages.

 The Coromandel has 100’s of beaches with minimal visitors all around the shoreline.
 Too name a few, Tairua Beach, Oputere Beach, Cooks Beach, Whangamata Beach and Waihi beach.
 That’s more than enough to get started.
 Beach hopping anyone?